Old-fashioned oatmeal cookies, the kind grandma baked. Slightly crispy and chewy, these oatmeal cookies are easy to make and a great snack anytime!

 Drop by rounded tablespoons onto ungreased cookie sheet.
 Bake 12 to 14 minutes until lightly browned.
 Let cool 1 minute and then remove to wire rack to cool completely.
 But, by all means, eat a few warm ones!
 Enjoy.

-Tasty variation: Try pressing a pecan half in the middle of cookie before baking.
+Tasty variation: Try pressing a pecan half in the middle of each cookie before baking.

 Makes 2 dozen cookies.